Tristaro/School-Work-2024-2025/DataScience/Assignment 3/Assignment 3.md

 This means the relationship between length and weight is still strongly positive, but less perfect than before.
 The modification introduced an outlier (a fish with an unusual length-to-weight ratio), reducing the overall linearity of the data.

+d) Yes, the correlation decreased from 0.996 to 0.923 after modifying the length of ID = 10.
+The new length value (49.2 cm) is much larger than the original (19.74 cm) for that fish.
+This change disrupts the natural trend in the data, making it less linear.
+The outlier (a fish with an unusual length-to-weight ratio) weakens the overall correlation.
+The correlation is still strong but not as perfect as before.
+This demonstrates how outliers can significantly affect correlation values.
 ```python
 # Load dataset
 file_path = "Fish.csv"